SirGoodenough/HA_Blueprints/Automations/Zigbee2MQTT - Xiaomi Cube Controller.md

 ## 📑 Changelog

+* **2022-04-11**: No Code Change.
+Added guidance to solve missing Action Sensor condition in this document.
 * **2022-03-17**: Added 6 functions that do not care about side.
 Makes it simple if you only want a couple of functions.
   * Added some aliases on some choose statements to improve Trace Diagrams and Troubleshooting.
 * **2022-03-12**: Changed debounce logic from not repeating the last action to single mode and added a 1 second delay at the end.
 Was hard to do the same action twice (IE: Rotation) as the logic would prevent it.